dy/piezo/docs/r&d.md

   * `x[] = y[1,2..3]`
     - syntactically creates copy of y
-    - writes to x's length, which is weird
+    - writes to x's length

   * `x[10]; y = x + 3;`
     + mathematically correct
     + keeps proper offset
     - may need to have special fn to change length, since uses reinterpreting
     - knows about pointers
+    - super confusing to represent array as number

   * `x[10]; y = @latr.sublist(x, len: 3, start: 2)`

   * `x[..] = y[..]`
-    - creates a copy
+    - writes into x

+  * `x = *y` for copy array, `x = y` for subarray
+    - subtle conflict with C's pointers
+    - in Kotlin `*` is for spread

   * `x = y[..]`
-    - takes first item from many
+    - ~~takes first item from many~~
+    - attempts to iterate through array

   * `x = [10..]y`
     - weird syntax